-A business plan can be termed as the road map every entrepreneur must have which will provide you as an entrepreneur the direction; which helps in making plans for the future of business as well as helps in avoiding bumps in the journey.
+A business plan can be termed as the road map every entrepreneur must-have, which will provide you as an entrepreneur the direction, which helps make plans for the future of business and helps avoid bumps in the journey.
 For this, you have to invest quality time in making the business plan systematic and precise.
 You have to keep track of it and set milestones according to your goals and approaches that pay significant dividends in the long term race.
 There are three primary parts to a business plan.
 These are:

 - The Business concept: It is the spot where you talk about your industry, the structure of your business, defines the specific product or service you have, and how you're planning to make revenue in business.